You can start a no shopping challenge and save money, starting right now.

 Let me tell you, there were temptations everywhere, and I was well-practiced by then!

 Marketing is a beast, and I am weak.
 I still went to Target, but I went with a list and a plan.
-I refused to even walk through the clothing area.
+I refused to even walk through the clothing area or the dollar spot.

 In the beginning, seeing the cute seasonal clothes was almost more than I could handle.
 Stay strong, and avoid retailers at all costs.